 the identities of the buyer and seller;

-the number of PRs traded; and
+the number of PRs to be traded; and

 the Day on which the trade will become effective (which must be after the Day on which the trade is lodged).

 After any trade becomes effective, First Gas will update the Shippers’ PR holdings on OATIS.
-No trade of PRs will affect the relevant PR Term.
+No trade of PRs will affect the relevant PR Effective Date or PR Term.

-Immediately following any agreement to trade PRs, the buyer must notify First Gas of the amount payable to (or by) the seller for the total PRs to be traded (the Trade Price, expressed as positive or negative $/PR).
+Promptly following any agreement to trade PRs, the buyer must notify First Gas of the amount payable to (or by) the seller for the total PRs to be traded (the Trade Price, expressed as positive or negative $/PR).
 The Trade Price is separate from, and unrelated to the Priority Rights Charge, which will continue to be payable by the Shipper who holds the PRs at any time.
 First Gas will publish the Trade Price on OATIS.
 First Gas will have no responsibility for, or role in relation to the Trade Price.

-Each Shipper must pay Priority Rights Charges for all PRs it obtains pursuant to section 3.19 and/or section 3.20 , whether it uses those Priority Rights or not.
+Each Shipper must pay Priority Rights Charges for all PRs it obtains pursuant to section 3.20 and/or section 3.21, whether it uses those Priority Rights or not.